When should I use Datashader?#

 If you have a very small number of data points (in the hundreds or thousands) or curves (in the tens or several tens, each with hundreds or thousands of points), then conventional plotting packages like Bokeh may be more suitable.
 With conventional browser-based packages, all of the data points are passed directly to the browser for display, allowing specific interaction with each curve or point, including display of metadata, linking to sources, etc. This approach offers the most flexibility per point or per curve, but rapidly runs into limitations on how much data can be processed by the browser, and how much can be displayed on screen and resolved by the human visual system.
 If you are not having such problems, i.e., your data is easily handled by your plotting infrastructure and you can easily see and work with all your data onscreen already, then you probably don’t need Datashader.

 Datashader is an independent project, focusing on generating aggregate arrays and representations of them as images.
-Bokeh and HoloViews are complementary projects, focusing on building browser-based visualizations and dashboards.
+Bokeh and HoloViews are complementary projects to Datashader, focusing on building browser-based visualizations and dashboards.
 These and other plotting packages can display images rendered by Datashader, providing axes, interactive zooming and panning, selection, legends, hover information, and so on.
-Sample Bokeh and HoloViews plotting code is provided with Datashader and Plotly also provides support, while viewers for Matplotlib and other plotting tools are under development.
+Sample code is provided with Datashader for demonstrating how to use HoloViews (supporting Bokeh, Matplotlib, and Plotly) or native Matplotlib to provide such features.
 The library can also be used separately, without any external plotting packages, generating images that can be displayed directly or saved to disk, or generating aggregate arrays suitable for further analysis.

 HoloViews.
 HoloViews uses Bokeh or Plotly behind the scenes, but it offers a higher level API that is well suited to the sorts of magic that allow interactive use of Datashader.
 For a given dataset, HoloViews can easily construct either a raw Bokeh/Plotly plot or a Bokeh/Plotly plot with server-side rendering from Datashader, hiding nearly all of the complexity involved.